jecki/DHParser/Introduction.md

 just zero or more times as in the case of the simple curly braces.

-Apart from the curly braces, there are two more signs in this snipped, the tilde '~' and the the `§`-sign.
+Apart from the curly braces, there are two more signs in this snipped, the tilde '~' and the `§`-sign.
 The tilde stands for insignificant whitespace (which in this case is restricted to horizontal whitespace, i.e. blanks and tabulators).
 Insignificant whitespace will be dropped in the instant the parser reads it and never appear in the data.
 Here the tile-sign is used to allow leading